ForMatter/Materials/smart/PZT (Lead Zirconate Titanate)

 perovskite piezoelectric ceramic · PZT, Pb(Zr,Ti)O₃, piezo ceramic

-The most-used piezoelectric material on Earth — a ceramic that converts mechanical strain to voltage and vice versa.
-The buzzer in a smoke alarm, the actuator in an inkjet printhead, the depth sensor in an ultrasound transducer, the spark in most gas-grill ignitors.
+The most-used piezoelectric ceramic on Earth — a hard perovskite ceramic that converts mechanical strain to voltage and vice versa.
+Quartz crystals dominate piezoelectricity by raw unit count (the timing oscillator in every digital clock, smartphone, and microcontroller is a quartz resonator), but PZT is the standard wherever a piezoelectric ceramic is appropriate: the buzzer in a smoke alarm, the actuator in an inkjet printhead, the depth sensor in an ultrasound transducer, the spark in most gas-grill ignitors.
 PZT contains lead, which makes it a regulated material in many EU end-uses (RoHS exempts it for now, but lead-free alternatives are an active research target).

 Pb(Zr_xTi_{1-x})O₃ perovskite ceramic (typically x ≈ 0.5 — the morphotropic phase boundary, where piezoelectric coupling peaks).
 Curie temperature 200–400 °C depending on composition and doping.
 Piezoelectric coefficient d₃₃ ranges 250–700 pC/N for soft (donor-doped) grades.
 Density ~7.6 g/cm³.
 Brittle ceramic — fails by fracture rather than yield; service stresses must stay well below the cracking limit.